abbgrade/csv-dotnet/README.md

 ## StreamReader Extension Example

-Import the CSV library to extend the StreamReader Class.
+Import the CSV library to extend the StreamReader class.

 	use CSV;